Royal Geographical Society: Fellowship

-Fellows of the Society come from a wide range of professional backgrounds.
-They must either be proposed by an existing Fellow or an individual may submit evidence of his or her own work and academic publications in the field of geography and closely related subjects such as international development, climate change and expedition medicine.
-Applicants must be of at least 21 years of age and provide evidence of a body of relevant work; alternatively, a previous five-year commitment at the regular Member level (less, at the council's discretion) is also considered for eligibility.
+Fellows of the RGS come from a wide range of professional backgrounds.
+They must either be proposed by an existing fellow or an individual may submit evidence of his or her own work and academic publications in the field of geography and closely related subjects such as international development, climate change and expedition medicine.
+Applicants must be of at least 21 years of age and provide evidence of a body of relevant work; alternatively, a previous five-year commitment at the regular member level (less, at the council's discretion) is also considered for eligibility.
 Fellows may use the post-nominal designation FRGS after their names.

 Chartered geographer

 Since 2002 the society has been granted the power to award the status of chartered geographer.
-The status of can be obtained only by those who have a degree in geography or related subject and at least 6 years' geographical experience, or 15 years' geographical work experience for those without a degree.
+The status can be obtained only by those who have a degree in geography or related subject and at least 6 years' geographical experience, or 15 years' geographical work experience for those without a degree.
 Being awarded the status allows the use of the post-nominal letters "CGeog".

 Chartered geographer (teacher) is a professional accreditation available to teachers who can demonstrate competence, experience and professionalism in the use of geographical knowledge or skills in and out of the classroom, and who are committed to maintaining their professional standards through ongoing continuing professional development (CPD).

 Research groups

-The Society's Research and Study Groups bring together active researchers and professional geographers in particular areas of geography.
+The society's research and study groups bring together active researchers and professional geographers in particular areas of geography.
 There are 27 active research groups, with each group organising their own seminars, conferences, workshops and other activities.